abhinavkumar17/arch-drift-detection/README.md

 | **`comment` tier (total)**     | **8** | **4,014** | **2.5%** |

 So 97.5% of what the model reads, it cannot comment on.
 That is by design.

-**Open question: duplicates.** `docs/docsets/…/Documents/` is a byte-for-byte copy of `docs/` — the Xcode offline docset.
-All 149 mirrored pairs have identical changed lines, costing 70,045 tokens (43% of the payload) to send the same content twice.
-Redundancy is not the same as relevance: dropping an exact duplicate needs no category list and no guess about what matters.
-Whether content-level dedup sits inside or outside the no-filter rule is worth deciding before this runs on a large repo.

 ---